CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 weight: 20
 ---

-To use Cumulus VX with VMWare vSphere, you need to perform the following configuration:
+To use Cumulus VX with VMWare vSphere, perform the following configuration:

 - Create the VMs
 - Create connections between the VMs
 - Test the connections
 - Configure OSPF and FRRouting

-## Create VMs with VMWare vSphere
+## Create the VMs

 The following procedure describes how to create a VM in VMWare vSphere for each switch in the example topology (Leaf01, Leaf02, and Spine01).
 This section assumes a basic level of VMWare vSphere experience.